Apollo-Level2-Web-Dev/L2-B2-assignment-2/README.md

 # Mongoose Express CRUD Mastery
-**Objective**: Build a Node.js Express application with MongoDB (using Mongoose) to manage user data and their orders.
-Implement validation using Joi/Zod for data integrity.
+**Objective:** Develop a Node.js Express application with TypeScript as the programming language, integrating MongoDB with Mongoose for user data and order management.
+Ensure data integrity through validation using Joi/Zod.

-## Set up the Project
+### Set up the Project

 - Create a new Node.js Express project.
 - Set up a MongoDB database using Mongoose for storing user and order data.

-## Define Data Models
+### Define Data Models

 - Create Mongoose models for User and Order based on the provided data structure.
 - Define appropriate data types, validations.